- Download our Moving to Colombia Guide (PDF)

 + PRO: Delicious local cuisine

 Colombian food is highly diverse, with each region having its own traditional dishes.
-It can be described as a blend of indigenous and Western tastes, with a strong Afro-Caribbean influence.
+It features indigenous and Western tastes with a strong Afro-Caribbean influence.
 Dishes generally consist of meat or seafood coated in delicious sauces, featuring a range of vegetables and starches.
-The country is also known for its exotic fruits grown in Colombia's fertile soil.
+The country is also known for its exotic fruits grown in Colombia’s fertile soil.

 - CON: Grocery shopping can be expensive

-Although buying local produce and shopping at markets, butchers and stalls will significantly reduce the cost of groceries, many products must be imported and are therefore expensive.
-Shopping at a large grocery store, such as Éxito or Jumbo, will mean better selection, but costs will be higher.
+Although buying local produce and shopping at markets, butchers, and stalls will significantly reduce the cost of groceries, many products must be imported and are therefore expensive.
+Shopping at a large grocery shop, such as Éxito or Jumbo, will mean better selection, but costs will be higher.

 Healthcare in Colombia